Cape town, South Africa

 What's Not Included

-Clothing - you don't have to wear athletic clothing to participate but make sure you are comfortable and will be able to ride a bike in what you are wearing
+- Special Clothing Required: Yes - you don't have to wear athletic clothing to participate but make sure you are comfortable and will be able to ride a bike in what you are wearing

 You must bring a backpack to carry your belongings

 - Special Dietary Restrictions: All dietary needs catered

 - Extra Cash: Needed for tipping | Positive Impact - Bring any already read books/children's books and we'll donate it to the local library project, Tembisa Ratanga.
 We'll make a stop at the library along the journey.

 Frequently Asked Questions